Use of X by Donald Trump: Suspension

 Trump was indefinitely banned from Twitter on January 8, 2021, at 6:21 p.m.
 EST. According to Twitter, Trump was suspended "due to the risk of further incitement of violence" from his tweets, writing that specific tweets by Trump that "are likely to inspire others to replicate the violent acts that took place on January 6, 2021, and that there are multiple indicators that they are being received and understood as encouragement to do so."
 The company also noted: "Plans for future armed protests have already begun proliferating on and off-Twitter, including a proposed secondary attack on the US Capitol and state capitol buildings on January 17, 2021."
 Twitter's decision came after his account had been locked for 12-hour intervals twice and after he had had three of his tweets removed during the 2021 United States Capitol attack.
 The suspension caused Trump to lose over 88 million followers.
 In his final tweet before the permanent ban, Trump announced that he would not attend the inauguration of Joe Biden on January 20, 2021.

 Twitter said it would not ban government accounts like @POTUS or @WhiteHouse, but would "take action to limit their use"; the company said that sock puppet accounts created for Trump in an attempt to evade the ban would be permanently suspended "at first detection".
 Trump attempted to circumvent the ban on January 8 by using the @POTUS account, but his posts were deleted within minutes.
 Trump also tried to circumvent the suspension by posting a statement on his official campaign Twitter account @TeamTrump, in which he complained about Twitter's suspension and accused the social media platform, without evidence, of colluding in a conspiracy with the Democratic Party and "the Radical Left" to get him banned, while repeating the rhetoric that first got him banned from his main Twitter account.
 This account was also suspended after the statement from Trump was posted.
 Twitter also suspended Trump campaign digital director Gary Coby's account after he forwarded his account information to Trump's deputy chief of staff, Dan Scavino, in an attempt to transfer it for Trump's use.

-On January 14, then-CEO of Twitter Jack Dorsey defended banning Trump, but also said it "sets a precedent I feel is dangerous".
+Then-CEO of Twitter Jack Dorsey defended banning Trump on January 14, but also said it "sets a precedent I feel is dangerous".

-On January 20, 2021, shortly before noon, the @POTUS account was transferred to Biden as planned and the follower count of @POTUS was reset.
+The @POTUS account was transferred shortly before noon on January 20, 2021 to Biden and the follower count of @POTUS was reset.

-On February 10, 2021, Twitter CFO Ned Segal said in an interview with CNN that the ban of the Twitter account is permanent, even if Trump runs for office again.
+Twitter CFO Ned Segal said in a February 2021 interview with CNN that the ban of the Twitter account is permanent, even if Trump runs for office again.

-In March 2021, the CEOs of Alphabet, Twitter, and Facebook were set to appear before a House panel to be questioned about social media platforms' involvement in the US Capitol attack and their following decision to remove or ban Trump from their platforms.
+The CEOs of Alphabet, Twitter, and Facebook were set to appear before a House panel in March 2021 to be questioned about social media platforms' involvement in the US Capitol attack and their following decision to remove or ban Trump from their platforms.
 The hearing related to Section 230, a controversial law that gives large technology companies power to determine what information is allowed on their platforms.